 “Emily’s acute telling of her mother’s unresolved life, brings the reader to the heat of 1980’s Bohemian Chicago when freedom and chaos easily became confused.
 Those who lived had time to sort things out, the others left us behind to do their work.
-When Doves Cry is an expression of that deep kind of love where we face the conflicts our most adored were unable to confront.
+‘This Is What It Sounds Like’ by Emily Stern is an expression of that deep kind of love where we face the conflicts our most adored were unable to confront.
 Readers will be enriched by the result.”

 Sarah Schulman, author of The Gentrification of the Mind: Witness to a Lost Imagination, Rat Bohemia, and co-produced UNITED IN ANGER: A HISTORY OF ACT UP.

-Read an excerpt of When Doves Cry in Entropy Magazine
+Read an excerpt of This Is What It Sounds Like– Emily Stern in Entropy Magazine

 Meg Tuite interviews Emily Stern on Connotation Press

-StoryCorps interview between Byron Aspaas and Emily Stern about Emily’s memoir, When Doves Cry, and her mother’s death from complications of AIDS in 1993.
+StoryCorps interview between Byron Aspaas and Emily Stern about Emily’s memoir, This Is What It Sounds Like (aka When Doves Cry), and her mother’s death from complications of AIDS in 1993.